DataShades/ckanext-flakes/README.md

 ### Create and obtain global variable

-Scenario: application requires global option, that can by changed in runtime
+Scenario: application requires global option, that can be changed in runtime

 By default flakes are created in the "namespace" of the current user.
 Only the author can see and modify his own flakes.